SAP-samples/alm-demo-session/exercises/ex3/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 3 - Instrument your Demo Application

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Instrument UI Application

 After completing these steps you will have created...